Mehriban Aliyeva: Criticism

 Freedom House reports that Heydar Aliyev Foundation headed by Aliyeva since its creation in 2014, while supporting cultural projects domestically and abroad, has been focusing on "burnishing the regime’s international image and advancing Baku’s official position on the disputed territory of Nagorno-Karabakh".
 It has also been criticized as a vehicle for corruption.

 Political repression

 Aliyeva has claimed that Azerbaijan is a land of political tolerance and denied claims of mass political imprisonment.
-When asked about the plight of imprisoned journalist Khadija Ismayilova and human rights advocate Leyla Yunus, Mehriban did not respond.
-Her appointment as vice president coincided with the detention of more opposition party activists, which may have been an attempt to stifle any attempts to protest the move.
+In 2015 when asked about the plight of imprisoned journalist Khadija Ismayilova and human rights advocate Leyla Yunus, Mehriban did not respond.
+Her appointment as First Vice President coincided with the detention of more opposition party activists, which may have been an attempt to stifle any attempts to protest the move.
 In Azerbaijan, power is concentrated in the hands of Aliyev and his extended family, and human rights violations include torture, arbitrary arrests, as well as harassment of journalists and non-governmental organizations.

 Personal life

-Aliyeva has undergone extensive plastic surgery.
-During a Baku visit, US officials claimed to be unable to immediately distinguish Aliyeva from her two daughters Arzu and Leyla thanks to the extensive operations.